Find a Car Help

 Vehicles that receive the SmartWay certification are very good environmental performers relative to other vehicles.
 They must attain a better-than-average EPA Smog Score and Greenhouse Gas Emission Score.The SmartWay Elite certification is reserved for those vehicles that attain the best smog and greenhouse gas scores.

 Each vehicle in our Find and Compare Cars section includes an estimate of the amount of petroleum it uses each year.
 The estimate includes both petroleum consumed by the vehicle as well as petroleum used in manufacture and transportation of the fuel.
-The graphic shows the number of barrels of petroleum the vehicle will likely consume each year from domestic sources (red and blue barrels) and imports (black barrels).
-In 2012, approximately 45% of the crude oil and petroleum products consumed in the U.S. were imported.
 You can help reduce our dependence on imported oil by selecting a vehicle that uses less petroleum.

 Clicking the Personalize button at the bottom of the page allows you to enter information about your annual mileage, the percentage of miles you drive in city vs. highway driving conditions, and your local fuel prices so that we can provide estimates just for you.